bytzcurrency/slate-mn-setup/README.md

 ## Section D: Preparing the Local wallet

 ***Step 1***
-* Download and install the Slate wallet [here](https://github.com/slatecurrency/slate/releases)
+* Download and install the Slate wallet [here](https://github.com/bytzcurrency/bytz/releases)
 ***

 ***Step 2***
-* Send EXACTLY 350,000 SLX to yourserlf by
+* Send EXACTLY 350,000 BYTZ to yourserlf by
 * Creating a receive address within your wallet using the "Receive" option.
 * Click the "Send" option within your wallet, paste the receive address you created earlier in the "Pay to:" section.
 * For "Amount:" put 350,000